fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 #### Military expansion

-Further information: Military campaigns under Caliph Uthman During his rule, Uthman's military-style was more autonomically in nature as he delegated much military authority to his trusted kinsmen of the Umayyad clan.
+During his rule, Uthman's military-style was more autonomically in nature as he delegated much military authority to his trusted kinsmen of the Umayyad clan.
 Uthman appointed these Umayyad governors as the administers of each province.
 This strategy of Uthman was an effective method of rule as this much independent policy allowed more expansion, enlarging the caliphate's territories.

 Muawiyah I had been appointed the governor of Syria by Umar in 639 to stop Byzantine attacks from the sea during the Arab-Byzantine Wars.
 He succeeded his elder brother Yazid ibn Abi Sufyan, who died in a plague, along with Abu Ubaidah ibn al-Jarrah, the governor before him, and 25,000 other people.
 Now under Uthman's rule in 649, Muawiyah was allowed to set up a navy, manned by Monophysitic Christians, Copts, and Jacobite Syrian Christian sailors and Muslim troops, which defeated the Byzantine navy at the Battle of the Masts in 655, opening up the Mediterranean.

 In 651, (31 AH), Uthman sent Abdullah ibn Zubayr and Abdullah ibn Saad to reconquer the Maghreb, where he met the army of Gregory the Patrician, Exarch of Africa and relative of Heraclius, which is recorded to have numbered between 120,000 and 200,000 soldiers, Although another estimate was recorded, Gregory's army was put at 20,000.
 The opposing forces clashed at Sabuthilag (or Sufetula), which became the name of this battle.
 Records from al-Bidayah wal Nihayah state that Abdullah's troops were completely surrounded by Gregory's army.
 However, Abdullah ibn Zubayr spotted Gregory in his chariot and asked Abdullah ibn Sa'd to lead a small detachment to intercept him.
 The interception was successful, and Gregory was slain by Zubayr's ambush party.
 Consequently, the morale of Byzantine army started crumbling and soon they were routed.

 Some Muslim sources claim that after the conquest of northern Africa was completed by Muhammad ibn Jarir al-Tabari, Abdullah ibn Sa'd continued to Spain.
 Spain had first been invaded some sixty years earlier during the caliphate of Uthman.
 Other prominent Muslim historians, like Ibn Kathir, have quoted the same narration.
 In the description of this campaign, two of Abdullah ibn Saad's generals, Abdullah ibn Nafiah ibn Husain, and Abdullah ibn Nafi' ibn Abdul Qais, were ordered to invade the coastal areas of Spain by sea, aided by a Berber force.
 They succeeded in conquering the coastal areas of Al-Andalus.
 It is not known where the Muslim force landed, what resistance they met, and what parts of Spain they actually conquered.
 However, it is clear that the Muslims did conquer some portion of Spain during the caliphate of Uthman, presumably establishing colonies on its coast.
-On this occasion, Uthman is reported to have addressed a letter to the invading force:

-Constantinople will be conquered from the side of Al-Andalus.
-Thus, if you conquer it, you will have the honor of taking the first step towards the conquest of Constantinople.
-You will have your reward in this behalf both in this world and the next.

 Although raids by Berbers and Muslims were conducted against the Visigothic Kingdom in Spain during the late 7th century, there is no evidence that Spain was invaded nor that parts of it were conquered or settled by Muslims prior to the 711 campaign by Tariq.